18.104.22.168 Initial estimate when making a claim

 This topic includes the following information:

-- when an estimate can be used to assess eligibility,
+- when an estimate can be used to assess eligibility or entitlement (1.1.E.30)

-- situations where the individual may be better off waiting to claim FTB, CCB or SBP for a past period,
+- situations where the individual may be better off waiting to claim FTB or SBP for a past period

 - accepting or refusing that the estimate is reasonable.

 An individual (1.1.I.90) may need to estimate their ATI (1.1.A.20) for the relevant income year depending on the type of claim they make.
-The following table shows when an estimate can be used to assess eligibility for FTB, CCB or SBP.
+The following table shows when an estimate can be used to assess eligibility for FTB or SBP or entitlement for CCS.

 Explanation: A past period claim for a previous income year cannot be determined if the individual's taxable income has not been assessed.

-Their partner's (1.1.P.30) income may be estimated if their taxable income has not been assessed.
+Their partner's income may be estimated if their taxable income has not been assessed.

 Note: For the 2009-10 year onwards, past period claims will not be able to be based on an estimate of the partner's income.
 The partner will also need to lodge a tax return, if required by the ATO.